MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/expanded-text-ad.md

 The text cannot contain the newline (\n) character.

+**Add:** Required
+**Update:** Optional.
+If no value is specified on update, this Bing Ads setting is not changed.
+**Delete:** Read-only

+### <a name="textpart2"></a>Text Part 2
+The second part of the ad description.

+The text must contain at least one word.

+The text can contain a countdown function.
+For more details see [Countdown Functions](../guides/expanded-text-ads.md#countdown).

+The text can contain dynamic text strings such as {keyword}.
+For more information, see the Bing Ads help article [Automatically customize your ads with dynamic text parameters](http://help.bingads.microsoft.com/#apex/3/en/50811/1).

+The maximum input length is 1,000 characters including dynamic text strings, and of those 1,000 no more than 90 final characters are allowed after substitution.
+The ad will fail to display if the length exceeds 90 characters after dynamic text substitution occurs.

+For languages with double-width characters e.g. Traditional Chinese the maximum input length is 500 characters including dynamic text strings, and of those 500 no more than 45 final characters are allowed after substitution.
+The ad will fail to display if the length exceeds 45 characters after dynamic text substitution occurs.
+The double-width characters are determined by the characters you use instead of the character set of the campaign or ad group language settings.
+Double-width characters include Korean, Japanese and Chinese languages characters as well as Emojis.

+The text cannot contain the newline (\n) character.

 **Add:** Optional
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
 **Delete:** Read-only

 ### <a name="titlepart1"></a>Title Part 1
 The first part of the ad title.
-The *Title Part 1* and *Title Part 2* values will be automatically separated by a space, vertical bar, and space (" &#124; ") when the ad is shown.
+The three title parts will be automatically separated by a space, vertical bar, and space (" &#124; ") when the ad is shown.
 Each part of the title must contain at least one word.

 The title can contain a countdown function.
 For more details see [Countdown Functions](../guides/expanded-text-ads.md#countdown).